denoland/manual/vscode_deno.md

 editing) should be set to the value of the import map file.
 If the path is a relative path, it will be resolved relative to the root of the workspace.

-### Using a tsconfig.json
+### Using a configuration file

-Typically a `tsconfig.json` is not required for a Deno project.
+Typically a configuration file is not required for a Deno project.
 There are a few scenarios though where it might be useful, and if you want to have the same settings applied as when specifying the `--config` option on the command line, the _Deno: Config_ option can be used (or `deno.config` if manually editing).